ouachitalabs/af/tests/README.md

 ## Test Coverage

-The test suite aims for >90% code coverage and includes:
+The test suite aims for >90% code coverage across all modules, including the AirflowClient class, CLI commands, utility functions, and authentication/error handling.

-### AirflowClient Class
-- ✅ Initialization with and without credentials
-- ✅ JWT token authentication
-- ✅ All API methods (list_dags, get_dag, etc.)
-- ✅ Error handling for API failures
-- ✅ Network error scenarios

-### CLI Commands
-- ✅ All command functions (cmd_list, cmd_status, etc.)
-- ✅ Argument parsing and validation
-- ✅ Output formatting and display
-- ✅ Error scenarios and edge cases

-### Utility Functions
-- ✅ DateTime formatting
-- ✅ Status color mapping
-- ✅ Edge cases and error conditions

-### Authentication & Error Handling
-- ✅ JWT token retrieval
-- ✅ HTTP error responses
-- ✅ Network connectivity issues
-- ✅ API error propagation

-## Test Fixtures
+## Testing Approach

-The test suite includes comprehensive fixtures in `conftest.py`:
+The test suite uses comprehensive fixtures and mocking strategies to ensure:

-- `mock_airflow_client`: Mocked AirflowClient for unit tests
-- `mock_dag_data`: Sample DAG data
-- `mock_dag_run_data`: Sample DAG run data
-- `mock_task_instance_data`: Sample task instance data
-- `responses_mock`: HTTP request mocking
-- `mock_openapi_exception`: API exception creation

-## Mocking Strategy

-- **External APIs**: All Airflow API calls are mocked using `unittest.mock`
+- All external API calls are properly mocked
-- **HTTP Requests**: Authentication requests mocked with `responses`
-- **System Calls**: `sys.exit()` calls are caught with `pytest.raises(SystemExit)`
-- **Output**: `capsys` fixture captures stdout/stderr for verification
+- Tests run without requiring a live Airflow instance
+- Output is captured and verified
+- Tests are deterministic and fast

 ## Continuous Integration